Sake: Special-designation sake

 Sake made with highly milled rice has a strong aroma and a light taste without miscellaneous taste.
 It maximizes the fruity flavor of ginjō.
 On the other hand, sake made with less milled rice but with attention to various factors tends to have a rich sweetness and flavor derived from rice.

+In 2018, Satake Corporation developed a new type of rice milling machine that allows dramatically faster and more focused milling of the long axis portion of rice, which has a high mineral content and adds a miscellaneous taste to the flavor.
+This has made it possible to achieve the same flavor in a ginjō-shu with a 60% polishing ratio as in a conventional daiginjō-shu with a 40% polishing ratio.

 The certification requirements for special-designation sake must meet the conditions listed below, as well as the superior aroma and color specified by the National Tax Agency.
 The listing below often has the highest price at the top: